Possessiveness in action with a man arguing with the wife

 It can also be caused by a mental health issue like borderline personality disorder.

-People that have this condition seem to experience constant mood swings as they show signs of ownership of their partner out of perceived abandonment.
+People who have this condition seem to experience constant mood swings as they show signs of ownership of their partner out of perceived abandonment.

 9. Sense of superiority and entitlement as seen in most alpha humans